Vashti Murphy McKenzie: Career

 She has written several books on leadership for women in ministry, including Not Without A Struggle, and Strength in the Struggle.
 She is also the national chaplain of Delta Sigma Theta sorority, Incorporated.

 In 2014, she was listed as one of 50 "Powerful Women Religious Figures Around The World" by the Huffington Post.

 McKenzie was among a number of African American women from around the United States who endorsed Hillary Rodham Clinton for President in 2016.

 Personal life

-Vashti Murphy McKenzie and her husband have three children: Jon-Mikael McKenzie, Vashti-Jasmine Saint-Jean, and Joi-Marie McKenzie Lewis.
-She also has three grandchildren and a granddog.
+Vashti Murphy McKenzie and her late husband have three children: Jon-Mikael McKenzie, Vashti-Jasmine Saint-Jean, and Joi-Marie McKenzie Lewis.
+She also has three grandchildren, Vashti-Gracia Saint-Jean, Blake Lewis, and Brenton Lewis.